-When buying smokeless fuel you should be buying from a supplier that is a member of the Approved Coal Merchants Scheme that carries the following logo:
+When buying smokeless fuel you should be buying from a supplier that is a member of the Approved Coal Merchants Scheme.

 They will be able to guide you about how much you want to spend and what you should be expecting from each type of smokeless fuel; its efficiency, ash production and duration; All very important factors.

 Brands may include Ancit, Briteflame, Coalite, Cosycoke, Homefire, Maxibrite, Newflame, Pureheat, Therma – amongst many others.